Nintendo Targeted by Class Action Lawsuit Over Joy-Con Drift Issues

 As far as what the results of the lawsuit will be, Ferich explained that it's still too early to be sure.
 "In other cases, we've had refunds; we've had credits, gift cards, you name it.
 In this specific case, we just filed this, this is too early on to give a sense of what a win would look like."
 The firm has assured, however, that they will work hard to make sure the outcome is a good one for the affected consumers.
 The entire situation has grown too large for Nintendo not to notice, and they've recently updated their support section on their official website, allowing Switch owners to send in their Joy-Cons to be repaired.
 Unfortunately, it's only a temporary solution.
 Many have already reported the issue cropping back up after the repairs were made.
 Other temporary fixes and suggestions can be found on Nintendo's support page as well.
 With the lawsuit, they have no comments on it at this time.

 The case will likely develop over the next week or two, so make sure to keep an eye on it, especially if you also suffer from Joy-Con drifting.
-If so, you can head to CSK&D's official website to submit some information about your situation; it all contributes towards the case as a whole.
 The problem does raise concerns over Nintendo's upcoming Switch Lite model, which is set for a worldwide release on September 20th.
 Unlike the original Switch, the Joy-Cons on the Lite are a part of the hardware itself, unable to be removed.
 If they too experience some kind of drifting issue, it's hard to say what the fix for them will be.
 It would require new methods, as a lot of the DIYs behind the Switch involve disconnecting and re-connecting the Joy-Cons anyway.
 Whatever the case may be, all of this is now on Nintendo's plate.
 Let's hope there's some kind of fix and a good outcome for all in the near future.